madhavaramu/uSurvey/docs/groups.md

 <b>Precondition</b>: No dependency, can be created independently.

 ###Listing:
-Let us create a 'Listing' called ‘Public School’, once Listing is created then need to Add Questions to the Listing, here the questions are differentiated into two types Looping and non-looping questions.
+Let us create a 'Listing' called ‘Public School’, once Listing is created then need to 'Add Questions' to the Listing, here the questions are differentiated into two types Looping and Non-looping questions.

-Ex: Adding Questions in ‘Public School’ Listing (Looping and Non-looping)
+Ex: Adding Questions in ‘Public School’ Listing (Looping and Non-looping questions)

 1. Do you have children? – Answer type is multiple type with Options Yes or No
 2. How many children do you have? - Answer type is numeric